schmoelder/diss/doc/06_operating_modes/recycling_techniques/clr.md

 **Summary**

-@TODO: Success!
+While this case study could successfully demonstrate that how CLR processes are capable of purifying challenging separation problems, the operating mode has inherent limitations.

-However, the CLR process has the disadvantage of increased dispersion due to multiple passes through the pump and additional piping.
+Multiple passes through the column, pump and additional piping increase dispersion, degrading the separation quality.
-To improve overall process performance, it is often combined with peak shaving, where the initial and final regions of the chromatogram with sufficient purity are "shaved off" during each cycle.
-This approach reduces the number of recycling cycles required, as a decreasing amount of components needs to be pumped across the column.
+Peak shaving is often employed to mitigate this by removing pure regions from chromatogram edges during each cycle, reducing the number of required recycling cycles.
-However, peak shaving is not robust in practice, as it is highly sensitive to disturbances.
+However, peak shaving often proves to be non-robust in practice due to high sensitivity to process disturbances.
-Additionally, the complexity introduced by multiple optimization variables makes implementation challenging.
+Additionally, the complexity introduced by multiple optimization variables makes the implementation of model-based design challenging.
-While combining the process with model predictive control might improve robustness, this approach is not considered in this work.
+While combining the process with model predictive control might improve its robustness, this approach is not considered in this work.
+Moreover, the closed-loop configuration inherently limits productivity since fresh feed cannot be injected during recycling periods.
+This constraint makes injection stacking impractical for CLR processes.